Qmo37/Java-QuizletBot/README.md

   #### For Windows
   Add the maven bin directory to the PATH

-- API Key from ChatGPT or Claude API
+### API Key from ChatGPT or Claude API

+## Usage
+1. Download the files from the repository, using git clone or download the zip file
+2. Navigate to the directory where the files are located

 ### Using the terminal
 3. Run the following command to compile the program